pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Build your sdist and wheel distributions,✅, Hatch will build the sdist and wheel distributions ✨Matrix environment creation to support testing across Python versions✨,✅, The matrix environment creation is a feature that is unique to Hatch in the packaging ecosystem.
 This feature is useful if you wish to test your package locally across Python versions (instead of using a tool such as tox).
 ✨[Nox / MAKEFILE like functionality](https://hatch.pypa.io/latest/environment/#selection)✨, ✅, This feature is also unique to Hatch.
 This functionality allows you to create workflows in the **pyproject.toml** configuration to do things like serve docs locally and clean your package build directory.
 This means you may have one less tool in your build workflow.
-✨A flexible build backend: **hatchling**✨, ✅, **The hatchling build back-end offered by the maintainer of Hatch allows developers to easily build plugins to support custom build steps when packaging.
+✨A flexible build back-end: **hatchling**✨, ✅, **The hatchling build back-end offered by the maintainer of Hatch allows developers to easily build plugins to support custom build steps when packaging.

 ```